wmegchel/GratiSSH/README.md

 * Select the `host name` you want to connect to from the dropdown menu.
 These host names are taken from the `~/.ssh/config` file.
 If your host is not in this menu, add it to the  `~/.ssh/config` file;
 * Provide a `connection name`, this can be any name;
 * Provide the `passphrase` you defined for your ssh key.
 If you did not provide any key, leave this field blank;
-* Choose `grid engine` is `SGE`.
-Others are not implemented yet;
+* Choose `grid engine` `SGE` or `SLURM`.
 * Set the path to the singularity files.
-These are stored at `/hpc/pmc_stunnenberg/shared/singularity_images`;
 * Set the folder where your projects are stored.
-For me this is `/hpc/pmc_stunnenberg/wout/projects`;
 * Click `save`.

 ![The connection dialog](img/02_edit_connection_dialog.png)

 ### Connecting with the HPC host
-Now that our connection is ready, we want to connect to the host.
+Now that our connection is ready, we can to connect to the host.

 * Click `connection` -> `your connection name` -> `connect`
 * If the connection is OK, the program will connect to the server and synchronize your jobs;